HimayGora/job-lint/README.md

 ## Testing

-Comming in a soon in a sprint near you
+*Coming in a soon in a sprint near you*

 ## Architecture